 Behind the Bench: A Closer Look at Judicial Externships

-Judicial externships provide an exceptional platform for developing legal research and writing skills while gaining an inside view of the judicial decision making process.
-Students may assist judicial staff by drafting bench memoranda and orders.
-Depending on the court, they may also observe a broad range of courtroom proceedings offering valuable insights into litigation strategies, judicial reasoning, and courtroom dynamics.
+Judicial externships provide an exceptional platform for developing legal research and writing skills while gaining an inside view of the judicial decision-making process.
+Students may assist judges and judicial staff by drafting bench memoranda, orders, and other related documents.
+Depending on the court, they may also observe a broad range of courtroom proceedings, offering valuable insights into litigation strategies, judicial reasoning, and courtroom dynamics.

 Photo of Externship student, Kaylee